klavinslab/coral/docs/tutorial/introduction/modules.rst

 sequences are in the design module.

 The modules are explicitly organized via their \_\_init\_\_.py files.
-All this means is that anything available via pymbt.module.\* is usable and hopefully useful.
-You can explore the functions and classes defined for each module by reading more of the ipython documentation, sphinx autodoc documentation, or interactively investigating modules in the ipython notebook using tab completion and ? documentation. pymbt follows the PEP 8 style guidelines on class and function names so that you can differentiate between them - classes use CamelCase and functions use lower\_case with underscores.
+All this means is that anything available via coral.module.\* is usable and hopefully useful.
+You can explore the functions and classes defined for each module by reading more of the ipython documentation, sphinx autodoc documentation, or interactively investigating modules in the ipython notebook using tab completion and ? documentation. coral follows the PEP 8 style guidelines on class and function names so that you can differentiate between them - classes use CamelCase and functions use lower\_case with underscores.

 .. code:: python

-    import pymbt as pbt  # alternative you can import each module by itself e.g. from pymbt import design dir(pbt)  # dir lists everything in a module/object.
+    import coral as cor  # alternative you can import each module by itself e.g. from coral import design dir(cor)  # dir lists everything in a module/object.
 Ignore the double underscore items.